 If good weather for you means sunshine and long days, then the best time to visit Banff is July and August.

 When is the Best Time to Visit Banff for Skiing and Snowboarding?

 The ski season in Banff is in full swing between Late November and Late April.
 The best powder is between December and February, but spring skiing is quite good in late March and April.
 I particularly like skiing in Banff the best in December before the holidays and crowds arrive.

 When is the Best Time to Visit Lake Louise and Lake Moraine?

 This also depends.
 I think Lake Louise is magical in the winter.
 It’s covered in snow, there are ice sculptures at the Chateau Lake Louise.
 You can walk on the lake or take a sleigh ride around Lake Louise.
 However, there is no hiking during this time.

-Moraine Lake is only accessible when they clear the access road to it in early June.
-Parks Canada closes this road by Mid October, so unless you want to cross country ski or snowshoe in 14km you’re only time to see Moraine Lake is between these times.
+Moraine Lake is only accessible when they clear the access road to it in late May/early June.
+Parks Canada closes this road by Mid October, so unless you want to cross country ski or snowshoe in 14km (only recommended to those with avalanche knowledge), you’re only time to see Moraine Lake is between these times.

 What Time of Year Can You See the Northern Lights in Banff?

 The best time to see the Northern Lights in Banff is in the winter.
 Northern Lights viewing is best between December and March.
 See our guide to viewing the aurora in Banff here.